-Classrooms are well ventilated and we take learning outdoors at every appropriate opportunity.
-All PE lessons take place outdoors unless the weather makes it impossible in which case lessons take place in the school hall with windows and doors open to ensure good ventilation.
+Classrooms are well ventilated and we regularly take learning outdoors.
+PE lessons take place outdoors or in the school hall with windows and doors open to ensure good ventilation.

 Asymptomatic testing for staff takes place twice a week.

 Our staff self-test for coronavirus twice a week using lateral flow device (LFD) tests.
-These tests provide a result in 30 minutes and help reduce the risk of the virus being brought into school unknowingly.
-Parents/carers are also encouraged to take twice-weekly tests.
-For more information about this, please refer to the Department for Health and Social Care guidance.
+These tests provide a result within 30 minutes and help reduce the risk of the virus being brought into school unknowingly.

-Communication with the class teachers is by phone, email or video call.
+Communication with the class teachers is by phone or email.

-If parents need to pass a message to their child’s class teacher, they should do so by phoning or emailing school.
-It is not possible to talk at the gate as timings need to be strictly adhered to and maintaining social distancing may be difficult.
-Parents should not enter the foyer of the main school entrance unless absolutely necessary.
-If it is urgent then only one person should enter at a time.
-Parents' evenings take place via video call or phone.
+If parents need to pass a message to their child’s class teacher, they are encouraged to do so by phoning or emailing school.
+Parents should only enter the foyer of the main school entrance when necessary.
+Only one person should enter at a time.

 We use Google Classroom to provide remote education.

 Each class has its own Google Classroom which we use to enhance the children’s learning both at school and at home.
-In the event of a local outbreak, or cases of infections in school, it may be necessary for individual children, classes or year groups to stay at home.
-We will always take and follow advice from our local health protection team and other appropriate authorities.
-If children do need to self-isolate, we will seamlessly switch to Google Classroom and provide access to high quality remote education.
+If children need to self-isolate, we will seamlessly switch to Google Classroom and provide access to high quality remote education.